mazerj/optix2/README.md

 # Pure python gamma calibration

-The programs in this directory are for gamma correcting LCD and CRT monitors using the DTP94 usb calibration bug from the MonacoOptix guys.
+Pype-based gamma correction using the DTP94 usb calibration ug from the Monaco Optix.

-Calibration is pretty simple once installed:
+Calibration is simple once installed:

-1. plug DTP94 into USB port on the rig machine to calibrate
+1. plug DTP94 into a USB port on the rig machine to calibrate

-2. run the 'gammacal' program (should be in /auto/share/pypeextra on your path:
+2. run the 'gammacal' program (need pypenv on your path)

     	% gammacal ConfigFile lcd|crt [gamma_value] >outfile